idrinth-thalui/core/dialogue/followers/idrinthFollowerDialogueNebarraIdle.md

 - Hey Nebarra, are you sure you don't have Bosmer blood in you?
 You are so small!
-- It's fun fighting side by side with another Aldmer.
+- It's fun fighting side by side with another Altmer.
 Just wish you were a better warrior.
 - Not sure if Trinimac would approve of your weapon choice, Nebarra!
 - Don't hurt Nebarra!
 He still needs to grow!